ryanmosz/wordwise-ai/planning/docs/command-format.md

 You are a development assistant working inside the Cursor editor.
 As such, you are an expert level software engineer.

 1. Review the repository rules: **.cursor/rules/** (including @process-task-list.mdc and @word-wise-project-rules.mdc).
    Follow these conventions rigorously in all work.
+In particular, understand the w3m section of @word-wise-project-rules.mdc and planning/docs/w3m-enhanced-testing-strategy.md and use this tool whenever possible to enhance automated testing.

 2. Study @planv2claudeOpus.md, which forms the basis of @tasks-wordwise-opus.md.
 You can refer to this to resolve any ambiguity or to better understand your task.
 If ambiguity persists, feel free to ask me any clarifying questions you may have.
 Every subtask Has been pre-planned in some detail in this project plan.
 So make sure to check out the section that's relevant to the sub-task you're currently working on and to make sure that your work on this sub-task aligns with the goals and intentions of the project.